 Bradley Cairns, PhD

-Appointed as Huntsman Cancer Institute’s inaugural chief academic officer in 2020, Dr. Bradley Cairns received a Bachelor of Science (with Honors) in chemistry from Lewis and Clark College in Portland, Oregon in 1987.
+Appointed as Huntsman Cancer Institute’s inaugural Head of Academic Affairs in 2020, Dr. Bradley Cairns received a Bachelor of Science (with Honors) in chemistry from Lewis and Clark College in Portland, Oregon in 1987.
 He conducted his graduate work at Stanford with Nobel Laureate Roger Kornberg, PhD, on both signal transduction and chromatin remodeling, where he was the first to purify a chromatin remodeling complex (SWI/SNF complex).
 He received his PhD in cell biology from Stanford in 1996 and also conducted an early phase of postdoctoral training (funding from the American Cancer Society).
 Dr. Cairns received formal postdoctoral training with Fred Winston, PhD, in the Department of Genetics at Harvard Medical School (funding from the Leukemia Society of America), where he continued to study chromatin remodeling complexes including RSC and SWI/SNF.

 In 1998, he joined the faculty of the Department of Oncological Sciences and Huntsman Cancer Institute at the University of Utah.
 He continues studies on chromatin remodeling mechanisms and initiated new work on germline and early embryo chromatin and transcription mechanisms.
 In 2000, he was appointed as an investigator with the Howard Hughes Medical Institute.
-He is now professor and chair of the Department of Oncological Sciences and is the Jon M. Huntsman Presidential Endowed Chair in Cancer Research, awarded by the 2018 Utah State Legislature and the chief academic officer at Huntsman Cancer Institute, both within the University of Utah, School of Medicine.
+He is now professor and chair of the Department of Oncological Sciences and is the Jon M. Huntsman Presidential Endowed Chair in Cancer Research, awarded by the 2018 Utah State Legislature and the Head of Academic Affairs at Huntsman Cancer Institute, both within the University of Utah, School of Medicine.
 He was elected to the American Academy of Arts and Sciences in 2017 and inducted into the Royal Society in 2023

 Chelsea Lesuma